Wondering how to fix doll hair that your child has made a mess of? It is surprisingly easier than you may think and you only need a few simple things!

 Once you have all of the tangles out of your doll’s hair it is time to rinse!
 You will want to make sure there is no fabric softener left and the water runs clean.
 Then, you are done!
 See, wasn’t that simple!

 I let Ariel stand on my counter overnight to air dry.
 You won’t want to use a blow drier, because the hair is plastic and it will melt.

 After a good overnight stint, your doll hair repair is complete.
 She is dry and ready to take on the world again!

-In all seriousness, I was impressed with how well this doll hair repair trick worked.
+In all seriousness, I was impressed with how well I was able to fix frizzy doll hair.
 It is quick, simple, and you do it with stuff you probably already have at home anyways.
 So next time you have a hot mess doll with a frazzled mane, go ahead and grab some Downy and go to town!